-- Call a subprogram: Press the LBL CALL key - Enter the subprogram number of the subprogram you wish to call.
-If you want to use a label name, press the LBL NAME soft key to switch to text entry.
+- ► Call a subprogram: Press the LBL CALL key - Enter the subprogram number of the subprogram you wish to call.
+If you want to use a label name, press the LBL NAME soft key to switch to text entry. - ▶ If you want to enter the number of a string parameter as target address, press the QS soft key.
+The TNC will then jump to the label name that is specified in the defined string parameter - Ignore repeats REP by pressing the NO ENT key.
+Repeat REP is used only for program section repeats

-L 0 is not permitted as it is only used to call the end of a subprogram.
+CALL LBL 0 is not permitted as it is only used to call the end of a subprogram.